MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online-powershell-v2.md

 - You receive the following error:

   > No match was found for the specified search criteria and module name 'ExchangeOnlineManagement'.
-Try running `Get-PSReporitory` to see all available registered module repositories.
+Try running `Get-PSRepository` to see all available registered module repositories.

   The default repository for PowerShell modules is not set to PSGallery.
 To fix this error, run the following command: